opf/openproject/docs/installation-and-operations/configuration/incoming-emails/README.md

 ---
 sidebar_navigation:
   title: Configuring inbound emails
-  priority: 8
+  priority: 7
 ---

-# Incoming mail functionality
+# Configuring inbound emails

 OpenProject is able to receive emails and create and update work packages and reply in forums depending on the content of the email.